alex-bellon/wikipedia/wikipedia.md

 [Headlinese](https://en.wikipedia.org/wiki/Headlinese) -  an abbreviated form of news writing style used in newspaper headlines.

+[Heterogram](https://en.wikipedia.org/wiki/Heterogram_(literature)) - a word, phrase, or sentence in which no letter of the alphabet occurs more than once.

 [Irony](https://en.wikipedia.org/wiki/Irony) - a rhetorical device, literary technique, or event in which what appears, on the surface, to be the case, differs radically from what is actually the case.

+[Isogram](https://en.wikipedia.org/wiki/Isogram) - a logological term for a word or phrase without a repeating letter.

 [Mondegreen](https://en.wikipedia.org/wiki/Mondegreen) - Mishearing of a phrase that results in near-homophony, in a way that gives it a new meaning.

 [Palindrome](https://en.wikipedia.org/wiki/Palindrome) - a word, number, phrase, or other sequence of characters which reads the same backward as forward, such as madam or racecar or the number 10801.

+[Panalphabetic window](https://en.wikipedia.org/wiki/Panalphabetic_window) - a stretch of text that contains all the letters of the alphabet in order.
+It is a special type of pangram or pangrammatic window.

+[Pangram](https://en.wikipedia.org/wiki/Pangram) - a sentence using every letter of a given alphabet at least once.

+[Pangrammatic lipogram](https://en.wikipedia.org/wiki/Lipogram#Pangrammatic_lipogram) - uses every letter of the alphabet except one.

+[Pangrammatic window](https://en.wikipedia.org/wiki/Pangrammatic_window) - a stretch of naturally occurring text that contains all the letters in the alphabet.

 [Phonetic reversal](https://en.wikipedia.org/wiki/Phonetic_reversal) - the process of reversing the phonemes or phones of a word or phrase.